Hormones of Hunger and Satiety and Timing of Digestion

 In general, the more fat you have, the more leptin is in your blood.
 However, the level varies depending on many factors, including when you last ate and your sleep patterns.

-However, people with obesity may experience leptin resistance.
+People who are obese may experience leptin resistance.
 This means the message to stop eating doesn’t reach your brain, eventually causing you to overeat.
 In turn, your body may produce even more leptin until your levels become elevated.
 The concept of this is very similar to that of insulin resistance.

 The direct cause of leptin resistance is unclear, but it may be due to inflammation, gene mutations, and/or excessive leptin production, which can occur with obesity.

 Inflammation is a big component of this phenomenon, according to endocrinologist Scott Isaacs, MD (McCulloch, M., 2015).
 Leptin resistance (as well as insulin resistance) is caused by fat cells, especially in visceral or belly fat, producing large numbers of inflammatory chemicals or cytokines, which block the effects of leptin.
-Eating healthful foods, including ones rich in anti-inflammatory antioxidants and omega-3 fats, can improve leptin resistance.
+Eating healthy foods, including ones rich in anti-inflammatory antioxidants and omega-3 fats, can improve leptin resistance.

-Maintain a healthy weight
+Maintain a Healthy Weight

-Improve your sleep quality
+Improve your Sleep Quality

 Leptin levels may be related to sleep quality in people with obesity.
 Although this association may not exist in people without obesity, there are numerous other reasons to get better sleep.

-Exercise regularly
+Exercise Regularly

 Research links regular, consistent exercise to a decrease in leptin levels.